Tight Asia capacity limits room for new LNG ships - Korea Shipbuilding exec

 KSOE's capacity is nearly full with orders stretching to 2025, he said, adding that container ships and LNG carriers each account for about 30% of slots.
 KSOE builds 20 to 22 LNG carriers per year.

-Shipyards are also struggling to expand due to labour shortages while grappling with a more than 15% increase in prices for key material steel plates, Kim said.
+South Korean shipyards are also struggling to operate due to labour shortages while grappling with prices nearly doubling for key material steel plates, Kim said.

 "At this moment, we can't receive new orders for FSRUs," he added.